Principal Investigator

 Dr. Michael Mrazek

-Director of Strategic Partnerships
+Director of Data Analytics

-Contact Jessa at: jessapodell [at] utexas.edu
+Contact Calvin at: calvin.tower [at] austin.utexas.edu

-2023-2024 Undergraduate Research Assistants
+2024-2025 Undergraduate Research Assistants

 Angie Trotter

-Angie is a junior majoring in Psychology with a minor in Social Work.
+Angie is a senior majoring in Psychology with a minor in Social Work.
 As a research assistant in the Applied Psychology lab, she supports the many educators bringing Finding Focus into their classrooms.
 Providing individuals with the tools they need to better their quality of life is a strong motivation behind her studies, and the primary motivator for working on the Finding Focus research project.
 After completing her undergraduate studies at UT, Angie plans to attend graduate school where she will pursue a license in Clinical Psychology.

 Contact Angie at: angietrotter [at] utexas.edu